Superyou/Stratus_HLS/README.md

 We use to the tb module to pretend a rocket core to read test digit from the `stimulus.dat` file and send the cmd including these digit to the digitrec module.
 Remember that the `source` thread should be wait() if the `cc_busy_o` signal sent from digitrec module is set 1.
 And the `sink` thread is going to receive response sent back from the accelerator and write them in the `response.dat`.

+### Using memory interface

+In this version we add the rocc mem interfaces into the design.
+We define 2 different cmd in the tb.cc file.
+If opcode equals 2, the accelerator first load training data parameters from the memory (using mem thread to get from the `training_data`) and save these parameters to the array `training_set`.
+If opcode equals 1, then the accelerator will do the knn training using the parameters stored in `trainging_set`.